Marie Skłodowska-Curie Postdoctoral Fellowships (PF)

 Supervisors and research topics

 Researchers who do not have a supervisor yet should check the webpages of Ca' Foscari Departments and interdisciplinary Teams, where to find the best supervisor for their research proposal.
-Researchers should then agree with their Ca' Foscari supervisor their project idea.
+Researchers should then agree with their Ca' Foscari supervisor on their project idea.

 Researchers will choose their research topic freely, in collaboration with their supervisor.